 Born in Venezuela, Vladimir Prado began his musical education with Marisa Romera and Juan Francisco Sans.
-He works regularly with El Sistema in Venezuela founded by Maestro José Antonio Abreu (who mentors Vladimir to this day).
-At the age of 18, Vladimir and his half Austrian family moved to Vienna where he joined the University for Music and Perfoming Arts.
+He worked regularly with El Sistema in Venezuela founded by Maestro José Antonio Abreu.
+At the age of 20, Vladimir moved to Vienna where he joined the University for Music and Perfoming Arts.
 He studied conducting with Mark Stringer, Leopold Hager, Erwin Ortner and Günther Theuring; corepetition with Konrad Leitner; piano with Thomas Kreuzberger and composition at the class of Erich Urbanner.
 Alongside obtaining his Master of Arts in Orchestral and Choir Conducting,Vladimir studied musicology finishing with a Doctorate on "The Four Voices Madrigals by Philippe de Monte".

 Whilst studying he founded and conducted the Ensemble „Florilegivm Mvsicvm Vienna", an innovative group, which introduced works of the most important composers of the 20th and 21st century and new pieces of young composers.

 During this time Vladimir has been the Choirmaster-Assistant of the Arnold Schoenberg Choir for the production of W.A.
 Mozart's "The Magic Flute" in Modena-Italy, (Conductor: Claudio Abbado) and W.A.
 Mozart's "Cosi Fan Tutte", (Conductor: Daniel Harding) at the Theater an der Wien.